rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 ### Artworks

 -   Miller, A. (1949). *Death of a Salesman*. (a play)

--   "Citizenship in a Republic" speech by Theodore Roosevelt in 1910
+From "Citizenship in a Republic" speech by Theodore Roosevelt in 1910:

 >   It is not the critic who counts; not the man who points out how the
 >   strong man stumbles, or where the doer of deeds could have done them